plone/plone.portlets/plone/portlets/README.txt

 =====================

 This package contains the basic interfaces and generalisable code for managing dynamic portlets.
-Portlets are content providersf (see ``zope.contentprovider``) which are assigned to columns or other areas (represented by portlet managers).
+Portlets are content providers (see ``zope.contentprovider``) which are assigned to columns or other areas (represented by portlet managers).

-The portlets infrastructure is similar to ``zope.viewlet``, but differs in that it is dynamic.
-Rather than register viewlets that "plug into" a viewlet manager in ZCML, ``plone.portlets`` contains the basis for portlets that are assigned - persistently, at run time - to locations, users or groups.
+The portlets infrastructure is similar to ``zope.viewlet``, but differs in that lit is dynamic.
+Rather than register viewlets that "plug into" a viewlet manager in ZCML, ``plone.portlets`` contains the basis for portlets that are assigned - persistently, at run time - to e.g. locations, content types, users or groups.

 The remainder of this file will explain the API and components in detail, but in general, the package is intended to be used as follows:

 - The application layer registers a generic adapter to IPortletContext.
-Any context where portlets may be assigned needs to be adaptable to this interface.
+Any context where portlets may be assigned or displayed needs to be adaptable to this interface.
+It will inform the portlets infrastructure about things like the parent of the current object (if any), and values for various categories of portlets, such as the current user id for user portlets or a list of group ids for group portlets.

+- Any number of PortletManagers are stored persistently as local utilities.
+A PortletManager is a storage for site-wide portal assignments (e.g. user, group, content type).
+Contextual (location-specific) assignments are stored in annotations, on objects providing the ILocalPortletAssignable marker.

-- Any number of PortletManagers are stored persistently.
-A PortletManager is a storage for portlet assignments, keyed by context, user or group.
-For example, there may be on portlet manager for the "left column" and on portlet manager for the "right column".
+For example, there may be one portlet manager for the "left column" and one portlet manager for the "right column".

-- At a local site, an adapter registration is made for each instance of PortletManager with a particular name (e.g. "plone.leftcolumn"), adapting (context, request, view) to IContentProvider.
-The PortletManager instance will act as the adapter factory by virtue of its __call__() method to return a PortletManagerRenderer, which provides IContentProvider.

-- Once this registration is made, any template in that site would be able to write e.g. tal:replace="structure provider:plone.leftcolumn" to see the context-dependent rendering of that particular portlet manager.
+- When a PortletManager is registered as a local utility, an appropriate adapter will also be registered (via an event handler) to support the 'provider:' TAL expression.
+Thus, if the portlet manager is registered as a utility with name 'plone.leftcolumn'.
+Then, any template in that site would be able to write e.g. tal:replace="structure provider:plone.leftcolumn" to see the context-dependent rendering of that particular portlet manager.

-- If desired, the application layer provides implementations of IPortletAssignable that can be used (by the UI) to manage portlet assignments to groups and users.
-A location-based implementation that adapts (IPortletContext, IPortletManager) already exists (in ``ContextPortletAssignable``).
-See ``UserPortletAssignable`` and ``GroupPortletAssignable`` in this test for examples of user- and group-assignment versions
+The rendering logic is found in an IPortletManagerRenderer, whilst the logic of composing portlet registrations into a list of portlets to render, in a particular order, is up to an IPortletRetriever.

 Actual portlets are described by three interfaces, which may be kept separate or implemented in the same component, depending on the use case.